gildas/posh-vpn/README.md

   When this parameter is not present, the module will be installed in WindowsPowerShell\Modules\Posh-VPN under the user's documents.
   In general, you will not need this parameter as the default folder gets automatically added in the list of folders where Powershell searches for modules and loads them.
   Default: None
+- -Credential
+  Contains a `PSCredential` to log in the VPN.
+- -User, -Password
+  Contain the user and the password to log in the VPN.
+  This is less secure than `-Credential` as you need to use plain text.
+- -AcceptNotice
+  Accept notice (*banner*) from the VPN server.
 - -Verbose
   Acts verbosely
 - -WhatIf